 In early March we made the difficult decision to postpone our annual selection week in Somerset, which would usually take place in mid-April.
 We had hoped to move the event to late October and hold the House of Lords Awards Ceremony in December.
 However, following government advice it has become clear that it will not be possible to manage this in a safe and responsible way.

 Learner safety and wellbeing is CVQO’s top priority and remains our primary concern when running any type of event.
 That said, we are pleased to announce our alternative plans for the Westminster Award.

-No further Westminster Award events will take place in 2020 and there will not be a 2020 winner of the Award.
+No further Westminster Award events will take place in 2020.
 We will, however, be opening nominations for the 2021 Award in November as usual.

 All 2020 selection event finalists will have the opportunity to attend selection in April 2021, along with nominees for the 2021 Award.
 This event will be expanded to accommodate both years accordingly, and age restrictions for the 2020 finalists will be waived where necessary.
 We will then hold the House of Lords Award Ceremony as usual in June 2021.

 Unfortunately, it is looking increasingly unlikely that we will be allowed to travel to South Africa in 2021 and it is doubtful, even if we are, that clearance will be given in time for everything to be organised.
 CVQO is therefore looking at alternative options for the finalists to experience the uniqueness of the Westminster Award.